artykr/ubersicht-widgets/ym.widget/README.md

 * Auth token
 * Counter Id

 Update these values in *metrika.rb* script.
-You would also like to update resource name in *ym.coffee* for convenience:
+You might also like to update resource name in *ym.coffee* for convenience:

 ```
 render: (output) -> """